 Even though BHIC staff numbers are reduced, our usual nest protection efforts are still in effect including nightly beach patrols for sea turtle tagging, monitoring, and nest caging operations.
 Our Nest Monitor Program volunteers will be monitoring nests for hatching activity.
-Staff and volunteers are required to wear face coverings when social distancing is not possible.

 We will continue to offer Turtle Walks to BHIC Members, but group sizes and the number of offerings per week will be limited.
 The Ride-Along program will not be offered this summer.
-Face coverings are required by staff, volunteers, and Turtle Walk program participants.

 How You Can Help